amisol banner

 Tortuguero, birds, travel

-River safaris and sea turtles in Costa Rica
+River Safari and Sea Turtles in Eastern Costa Rica

 Now that you are on the east coast and are well relaxed after a few days in Puerto Viejo, I can recommend going on a river safari in Tortuguero.
 The area is reminiscent in many ways Amazon with its rich wildlife.